 Any student seeking to withdraw from a course should do so in accordance to the following: Module - WP if dropped by the end of the 4th class session, WF if after the 4th class.
-15-week course (includes Arranged) - WP if dropped before the end of the 10th week, WF if after 10th week.
+15week course (includes Arranged) - WP if dropped before the end of the 10th week, WF if after 10th week.
 7-week course - WP if dropped before the end of the 4th week, WF if after the 4th week.
 Any withdrawals during any approved Incomplete extension will be automatically recorded as a WF (Withdraw Fail).
-Any exception in the case of extreme unforeseen personal circumstances will be decided by the Academic Dean.
-To request a withdrawal, students must submit a VIU Course Withdrawal Form to the Registrar.
+Any exception in the case of extreme unforeseen personal circumstances will be decided by the Chief Academic Officer.
+To withdrawal, students must submit a VIU Course Withdrawal Form to the Registrar.